7 TIPS FOR AIRPORT SECURITY

 If you are a TSA Pre-check passenger, over the age of 75 or under the age of 12 you will not need to remove your jacket, belt or shoes for screening.
 If you fit one of these criteria, you should have a special pass or stamp that you received upon check-in.

-Computers must come out of your bags and be placed in their own bin.
+Computers and tables must come out of your bags and be placed in their own bin.
 You can leave your computer in a neoprene sleeve if you have one.
-When you pack your bag make sure that your computer is easily accessible to grab and place in a tray.
+When you pack your bag make sure that your computer and tablets are easily accessible to grab and place in a tray.

-Phones and tablets do not require their own bin and can stay in your carry on bag.
+Phones do not require their own bin and can stay in your carry on bag.

-We highly recommend grabbing 2 bins when going through security.
-One bin for your laptop by itself and then the other bin for liquids, shoes, jacket and belt.
+We highly recommend grabbing two to three bins when going through security.
+One bin for your laptop by itself , one for your tablet by itself and then the other bin for liquids, shoes, jacket and belt.
 Larger bags can go through the X-Ray machine without a bin.
-(Sometimes I (Amber) am to use only one bin and fit my shoes, jacket and phone in my bag, but I’m a bit of an overachiever sometimes.)
+Some airports will allow you to combine your liquids and a small tablet in one bin, but each one is different so it's easier to grab the extra bin up front and remove it later.

 5. Prohibited Items